 7.4 The invitations referred to in § 7.2 above shall be issued and accepted, and the corresponding meetings outside Geneva organized, only if the conditions laid down in Resolution 5 (Kyoto, 1994) of the Plenipotentiary Conference and ITU Council Decision 304 are met.
 Invitations to hold meetings of the study groups or their relevant groups away from Geneva shall be accompanied by a statement indicating the host's agreement to defray the additional expenditure involved and that it will provide at least adequate premises and the necessary furniture and equipment free of charge, except that in the case of developing countries, equipment need not necessarily be provided free of charge by the host government, if the government so requests.

-7.5 Relevant groups of study groups may benefit from meetings held via teleconference, having regard to the possibilities of developing countries and their ability to participateby teleconference, or other alternative arrangements, rather than at ITU headquarters or in a region.
+7.5 Study groups and other relevant groups may benefit from virtual/remote participation in meetings, having regard to the possibilities of developing countries and their ability to participate virtually/remotely , rather than at ITU headquarters or in a region.
 A request by a rapporteur for such a meeting should be submitted to and approved by the parent study group.
+In the event that a fully virtual meeting is organized, meeting times should be taken into consideration to ensure participation from every region.

 7.6 The dates, place and agenda for meetings of relevant groups shall be agreed by the parent study group.